prashantrahul141/cno-lines/README.md

 # How to use?

-Just input the location of folder , and its done. example of a location - C:/Users/chief/Desktop/python/Web_Application
+Just input the location of folder , and its done.
+Example of a location - C:/Users/chief/Desktop/python/Web_Application

 # Requirements